Creating a Career Development Plan: Tips and Strategies

 Key Takeaways

-- Developing a career development program has numerous benefits for both employers and employees.
+- Developing a career development plan has many benefits for both employers and employees.

-What is the reason to create a Career Development Plan?
+Why Create a Career Development Plan?

-Developing a strong career development plan provides numerous advantages to both employees and employers:
+Developing a strong career development plan can bring many advantages for employees as well as employers:

-- Assesses skills gaps that require being addressed.
+- Finds gaps in skills that require being addressed.

 - It provides a structure to self-improvement